Redpine Signals

-Redpine Signals is a fabless semiconductor company that started its operation in 2001.
-The company makes chipsets and system-level products for wireless networks.
-It serves the Internet of Things and wireless embedded systems market, enabling all volume levels of chipsets and modules.
+Redpine Signals was a fabless semiconductor company founded in 2001.
+The company made chipsets and system-level products for wireless networks.
+It served the Internet of Things and wireless embedded systems market, enabling all volume levels of chipsets and modules.

 In 2005, Redpine Signals developed a low power 802.11 b/g chipset, which it licensed to a semiconductor company for use in its product or SoC as a wireless interface.

 The company established a single stream 802.11n Wi-Fi product in 2007 for handheld devices.

 In 2012, Redpine Signals developed a simultaneous dual-band Wi-Fi 11n/BT 4.0 + 5 GHz MIMO 11ac convergence SoC for smartphones and tablets.

 The company also introduced a simultaneous dual-band 450 Mbit/s 3x3 802.11n chipset for digital home and enterprise applications.

 In 2020, its connectivity business, including Wi-Fi and Bluetooth products, its development center in Hyderabad, and patent portfolio, was acquired by Silicon Labs.

 Products and services

-Redpine Signals' products include single stream 802.11abgn chipsets and modules, and system products for Wi-Fi based Real-Time Locating Systems (RTLS).
-The company also offers 'Wi-Fi Starter Kits' that include Redpine Wi-Fi Interface cards integrated with microcontroller development kits from partnership companies.
+Redpine Signals' products included single stream 802.11abgn chipsets and modules, and system products for Wi-Fi based Real-Time Locating Systems (RTLS).
+The company also offered 'Wi-Fi Starter Kits' that include Redpine Wi-Fi Interface cards integrated with microcontroller development kits from partnership companies.

+In 2013, Redpine Signals launched a multiprotocol Wi-Fi, dual mode BT 4.0, and Zigbee chipset and modules for the IoT and handheld devices market.

 There is an open-source device driver mainlined in the Linux kernel for some rsi91x hardware that uses the mac80211 framework.
 Other drivers are documented in Comparison of open-source wireless drivers.

-The company offers a comprehensive Internet of Things IoT platform that includes hardware boards, application development environment, cloud software and services framework as well as a product synthesis solution for synthesizing the final product.
-The platform significantly reduces the time it takes to develop and bring to market new IoT devices by providing integrated sensing, computing, communication, power management, cloud and application support.
+The company offered a comprehensive Internet of Things IoT platform that includes hardware boards, application development environment, cloud software and services framework as well as a product synthesis solution for synthesizing the final product.
+The platform reduced the time it takes to develop and bring to market new IoT devices by providing integrated sensing, computing, communication, power management, cloud and application support.